 “Specular” means “having the properties of a mirror” and contrary to what you may read in photography forums, specular specifically refers to reflections, not lights.
 When photographing skin, it is usually best to avoid specular reflections, as they may pickup as hot spots or make your subject look oily or greasy.
 But when you are lighting hair or fur, you typically want it to shine, as a good sheen is generally regarded as a sign of a healthy coat.

 If the dog you are photographing has a solid black coat (common with Black Labs, Affenpinschers, and bully puppies) capturing this sheen might be the only way to capture texture details in the snout and face.

 If a dog’s fur is actually black, you’re not going to have much luck with programmed or automatic exposure modes.
 This is one of those situations where learning to use the manual setting on your camera will be tremendously helpful.

 The reason for this is pretty straightforward.
 Your camera can not distinguish between what is black and what is dark, for the simple fact that what we perceive as the color black is actually the absence of reflected light.

 To photograph a dog with black fur we to focus on exposing to the elements of the fur (usually those sections around the snout and eyes) that are not actually black or are specular (i.e. the sheen).

 Avoid harsh shadows

 Just because you’re using a harsh light source, doesn’t mean that you need to or should settle for harsh shadows.
 Don’t be afraid to use a reflector to bounce light into shadows or to even use a second strobe as a fill.
+But remember that contrast requires both light and dark.
 Be careful not to wash out any fur details you are lighting with your key light, but the rest of the frame can be lit to taste.

 Photographing dogs with black fur will make you a better pet photographer